suavecode/suavecode.github.io/_posts/2015-06-15-Lithium_Air_Regional_Jet_Sizing.md

  Look over the plots, to gain a feel for the various idiosyncrasies of the design.
 Note the significant rise in aircraft mass, as a result of the lithium-air batteries

 ##Different Propulsion System Assumptions
-Go to line 11, and change the battery specific energy from 2000 W-h/kg to 1500 W-h/kg
+Go to following line (search battery.specific_energy), and change the battery specific energy from 2000 W-h/kg to 1500 W-h/kg
 <pre><code class="python">
     battery = configs.base.energy_network['battery']
     battery.specific_energy=2000*Units.Wh/Units.kg